Gonorrhoea Testing

 Who should get tested for gonorrhoea?

 It’s important to get tested for gonorrhoea regularly, especially if you have multiple partners or when you think there is a possibility you are infected.
-Men and women should get themselves tested even if they do not have any obvious symptoms or when the symptoms have resolved on their own.
+Anyone should get themselves tested even if they do not have any obvious symptoms or when the symptoms have resolved on their own.

 You should get tested for gonorrhoea if: